Updated on: 11/21/2019

 There are many complexities in a crash involving a semi-truck.
 An experienced attorney with a strong track record representing victims of these types of accidents can help get you the compensation you deserve while you recover from your injuries.

-If you or a loved one has been seriously injured in a semi-truck accident in Washington State, contact attorney Chris Davis and the team at Davis Law Group, P.S., at 206-539-0969 or use the form on this page to schedule your free legal consultation.
+If you or a loved one has been seriously injured in a semi-truck accident in Washington State, contact Seattle personal injury attorney Chris Davis and the team at Davis Law Group, P.S., at (206) 727-4000 or use the form on this page to schedule your free legal consultation.